revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <blockquote>

 - Whenever we run any command in the terminal, the prompt will check for the relevant executable file present in the current directory or in system environment variables.
-- When we compile a java program by running `javac MyPrg.java` command in the terminal, it will look for the `javac.exe` file to compile.
+- When we compile a Java program by running `javac MyPrg.java` command in the terminal, it will look for the `javac.exe` file to compile.
 - If current directory is not  `C:\Program Files\Java\jdk1.8.0_91\bin` (where `javac.exe` present), we'll get **javac is not recognized** error.
-- One of the way to avoid this error is by setting the java path `C:\ProgramFiles\Java\jdk1.8.0_05\bin` in environment variables.
+- One of the way to avoid this error is by setting the Java path `C:\ProgramFiles\Java\jdk1.8.0_05\bin` in environment variables.
 </blockquote>
 </details>